-HOPE will use the \$8MM to augment our existing Charter School Facilities Fund, which has financed six schools over the past 12 months, deploying \$2.89MM in credit enhancement and leveraging \$38.6MM in financing.
-With these new or renovated facilities, these schools are growing to serve 3,600 students in total, up from 2,285 students, 87% of whom are FRPL eligible.
-Looking forward, we have a pipeline of 10 schools we expect to finance over the next three years for which we expect to utilize \$6.5MM in credit enhancement funds, leveraging \$88MM in financing and deploying the full amount of the ED award we received in late 2015.
+HOPE will use the \$\int \text{MM}\$ to augment our existing Charter School Facilities Fund, which has financed 16 schools over the past three years, deploying in credit enhancement and leveraging 3MM in financing.
+With these new or renovated facilities, these schools are growing to serve more than 5,000 students in total, 80% of whom are FRPL eligible.
+Looking forward, we have a pipeline of 5 schools we expect to finance over the next two years for which we expect to utilize MM in credit enhancement funds, leveraging MM in financing.

 The demand for HOPE's Charter School Facilities Fund is great in our region.
-HOPE needs a second ED award to continue providing TA to charter school leaders and lenders, to structure and facilitate innovative financing, and to provide credit enhancement for charter school facilities projects that support high quality teaching and learning, particularly in communities of low school performance, low academic achievement, and high poverty.
-Furthermore, we aim to leverage \$60MM in private financing, thus substantially increasing the pool of resources available to charter schools in the Mid South.
+HOPE needs a third ED award to continue providing TA to charter school leaders and lenders, to structure and facilitate innovative financing, and to provide credit enhancement for charter school facilities projects that support high quality teaching and learning, particularly in communities of low school performance, low academic achievement, and high poverty.

+Furthermore, we aim to leverage M in private financing, thus substantially increasing the pool of resources available to charter schools in the Deep South.

-Project Goals and Objectives: HOPE's Charter School Facilities Fund is increasing access and affordability of facilities financing to high performing charter schools that serve low-income communities in the Mid South (Attachment 5 - Logic Model).
+Project Goals and Objectives: HOPE's Charter School Facilities Fund is increasing access and affordability of facilities financing to high performing charter schools that serve low-income communities in the Deep South (Attachment 4 - Logic Model).
 Our goals and objectives are to: